 First, high-quality glutinous rice is soaked in clean water to make it soft and moist.
 After, it will be grounded until it reached the consistency of thick flour and water mixture.
 Sugar is then added.

 The makers will put the sweet mixture inside a clay jar and will let it sit for a few hours to ferment, thus, eliminating the usage of yeast or baking powder.
 It will be strained and transferred to the tiny molds and steamed for a few hours.

 Hualla… it’s ready to fill in hungry mouths.

-Puto Calasiao is one of my childhood treats.
-As far as I know, when I was still this sweet-toothed kid, I always remind my parents to bring the white goodness home whenever they visited their home towns.
+Puto Calasiao is one of my childhood treats and as far as I know, when I was still this sweet-toothed kid, I always remind my parents to bring the white goodness home whenever they visited their home towns.

 My cravings for Puto Calasiao never ends.
 I still can chow down a pack of in one sitting.